JaimeStill/learning-azure/notes/03-azure-kubernetes-service/02-deploy-to-aks.md

 Imagine you have to deploy a workload by hand.
 You need to think about and manage several aspects.
 You'd need to create a container, select a specific node, wrap it in a pod, run the pod, monitor execution, and so on.

-Manifest files contain all teh information that's needed to create and manage the described workload.
+Manifest files contain all the information that's needed to create and manage the described workload.

 #### Kubernetes Label
 [Back to Top](#deploy-a-containerized-application-on-azure-kubernetes-service)